Ryan Donaldson: Hartlepool United

 Donaldson signed for Hartlepool United on a two-year deal in June 2017.

 After his first season, Donaldson was made available for transfer by manager Matthew Bates.
 However, he was back in favour and made team captain under new manager Craig Hignett and signed a contract extension in May 2019.

 Donaldson scored what proved to be the decisive penalty in a 5–4 shoot-out win over Torquay United in the 2021 National League promotion final.
 This helped Hartlepool to return to the EFL after a four-year absence and secured the club's first promotion in 14 years.

 On 13 July 2021, Donaldson left Hartlepool after turning down a deal to stay at the club.

 Morpeth Town

 On 16 July 2021, Donaldson signed for Morpeth Town.

 Blyth Spartans

 On 18 June 2024, Donaldson joined Northern Premier League Premier Division side Blyth Spartans.
 He departed the club in December 2024.

 Ashington

 In January 2025, Donaldson signed for Ashington.
+He won the Players’ Player award at the end of the 2025/26 season.